-RISKS MITIGATION Increased competitive Coles will continue to simplify its business and reduce costs to fund further investments in price.
-It continues to focus on intensity limiting Coles' improving its fresh offer, supported by securing long-term contracts with key suppliers.
-It has appropriate lease structures and ability to achieve management practices in place to protect tenure of existing stores.
-A new store pipeline focused on key priority network gaps is profitable growth governed by a disciplined approach to capital investment.
+RISKS MITIGATION Increased competitive intensity limiting Coles' ability to achieve profitable growth Coles will continue to simplify its business and reduce costs to fund further investments in price.
+It continues to focus on improving its fresh offer, supported by securing long-term contracts with key suppliers.
+It has appropriate lease structures and management practices in place to protect tenure of existing stores.
+A new store pipeline focused on key priority network gaps is governed by a disciplined approach to capital investment.
 Attraction, retention and succession of key roles Effective succession planning and career development have ensured a smooth leadership transition after the initial phase of the turnaround.
 Retention of existing senior leadership will enable continuity of initiatives and the advancement of new focus areas.
-Regulatory change which Coles has worked constructively on the development of the Food and Grocery Code, becoming a signatory from 1 July 2015. limits growth and value Both the Code and Coles Supplier Charter, announced in August 2014, aim to strengthen relationships between retailers and offer suppliers through greater certainty and transparency around commercial terms and good faith commercial conduct.
+Regulatory change which limits growth and value offer Coles has worked constructively on the development of the Food and Grocery Code, becoming a signatory from 1 July 2015.
+Both the Code and Coles Supplier Charter, announced in August 2014, aim to strengthen relationships between retailers and suppliers through greater certainty and transparency around commercial terms and good faith commercial conduct.